apollo22/computer_config/desktop_configuration/security.md

 - Shortcut --> set in i3 for now
 - After inactivity
-  - Currently set in /etc/systemd/logind.conf
+  - Currently set in /etc/systemd/logind.conf # Not working
 - When lid is closed, lock

 Trusted external modules not present